matte-ek/BanchoMultiplayerBot/README.md

 }
 ```

-Then run the bot itself, for example on Windows you may run the `BanchoMultiplayerBot.Host.Web.exe` file, or on Linux run `dotnet BanchoMultiplayerBot.Host.Web.dll`.
-Now while the bot application is running you may visit
+Then run the bot, for example on Windows you may run the `BanchoMultiplayerBot.Host.Web.exe` file, or on Linux run `dotnet BanchoMultiplayerBot.Host.Web.dll`.
+Now while the bot application is running you can visit
 [http://localhost:5000/osu-bot](http://localhost:5000/osu-bot) where you should be greeted by a login page.
 Here you can login with the username and password that you picked earlier.

-At this point you should open up the Authentication page (within Settings) and fill out your osu!
+Now you should open up the Authentication page (within Settings) and fill out your osu!
 IRC credentials which you can get from [here](https://osu.ppy.sh/p/irc).
 You also need an osu!api v1 key which you can get from [here](https://osu.ppy.sh/p/api/).
 (You can use localhost for the app URL).

 After this is done you may go back to the Dashboard page and hit the "Connect" button, and after waiting a few seconds it should hopefully connect and the Bancho Connection label should say OK.
-If you encounter issues and you are sure that the credentails are correct, try hitting the Save Configuration button, then manually restart the bot and try again.
+If you encounter issues and you are sure that the credentials are correct, try hitting the Save Configuration button, then manually restart the bot and try again.
 If you still have issues check out the console window for any error messages which might point you in the right direction.
-If you still have issues feel free to open up an issue here.
+If you still have issues feel free to open up an issue here or DM me on osu!

 At this point you may start creating lobbies, with the "Add new lobby" page to the left.
 Use the Auto Host Rotate preset to create an AHR lobby.
 The lobby should then be created and you should be able to click on it on the menu to the left, where you can configure it to your liking and see the current players and chat etc.